Gabriel5638/mindfullness-website/README.md

  - Bugs and other issues
 * I have not found any bugs or any other issues that would affect the website performance.

+### Deployment
+  * The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The live link can be found here @[Mindfullness](https://gabriel5638.github.io/mindfullness-website/)

+### Credits
+   *